hongenxu/MDV_proj/README.md

 ##Requiring files

 ####Galgal5
 We used chicken reference genome Galgal5.
+Genome sequece was downloaded from ftp://ftp.ncbi.nih.gov/genomes/refseq/vertebrate_other/Gallus_gallus/latest_assembly_versions/GCF_000002315.4_Gallus_gallus-5.0/.
+See make_galgal5_reference.pl for details.

 ####dbSNP_liftover
 The chicken dbSNP file was based on genome version Galgal4.
 So we need first liftover galgal4 coordinates to galgal5 ones.